gwildu/beers/README.md

 # beers
-A simple app for beer voting
+A simple app for beer voting.